 Clonmacnoise - Monastic site

-One of the most famous monastic sites in Ireland, Clonmacnoise is located along the River Shannon near the village of Shannonbridge, Co Offaly.
-It became a world-renowned centre for learning in the 9th century and was visited by Pope John Paul II.
+One of the most famous monastic sites in Ireland, Clonmacnoise is located along the River Shannon near the village of Shannonbridge, County Offaly.
+It became a centre for learning in the 9th century and was visited by Pope John Paul II.

-Founded by St Ciaran in the mid-6th century, it became a great centre of religion and learning, visited by scholars from all over the world.
-Many historical manuscripts, including the 11th century Annals of Tighernach and the 12th century Book of the Dun Cow, were written here.
+Founded by Saint Ciaran in the mid-6th century, it became a great centre of religion and learning, visited by scholars from all over the world.
+Many historical manuscripts, including the 11th-century Annals of Tighernach and the 12th-century Book of the Dun Cow, were written here.